-3. Comparison between the arrangements put in place by regulated lenders and ULOs
+3. Comparison between the arrangements put in place by regulated lenders and ULOs own in the chart.
+The arrangements included in remaining can differ by entity type.

 The charts in Figure 3 below show the prevalence of the various arrangement options by entity type based on the full stock of arrangements these entities had on their books as at end Q1 2018.29